Engineer's degree: Mexico

-The engineer's degree in Mexico is a five to ten-year program that takes you beyond the master's degree level.
-It is a terminal degree that certifies you to practice with a license.
-Internationally, that degree can be considered to be equivalent to a doctorate in engineering.
-This can be verified through reputable sources such as Collins online translation dictionary, that translates "ingeniero" to doctor for Mexico, it gives the example Ing.
-Quintanilla ~Dr.Quintanilla..The international Engineering alliance graduate attributes and professional competencies gives the qualifications and credentials of the professional engineer in all the signatory countries Mexico and Chile included.
+The engineer's degree in Mexico is typically a long-cycle program that extends beyond the level of a master’s degree and serves as a professional qualification for licensure.
+It is generally considered a terminal professional degree within the Mexican higher education system.

+In international contexts, the equivalence of this qualification varies and is not uniformly defined.
+Some sources note differences in translation and professional titles; for example, bilingual dictionaries such as Collins may render “ingeniero” as “engineer” or, in certain contexts, associate it with advanced professional status.
+The international Engineering alliance graduate attributes and professional competencies gives the qualifications and credentials of the professional engineer in all the signatory countries Mexico and Chile included.
 The Unirank system can be used to determine the level of a five-year engineering program from an accredited and reputable school.
-For example, the engineering program at the university of Quintana roo goes from bachelor's to doctoral level according to the degree matrix level.
+For example, the engineering program at the University of Quintana Roo goes from bachelor's to doctoral level according to the degree matrix level.